A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils

-In contrast, this research classifies vortex wake structures solely based vorticity flow fields, input as an image vector.
-The outcomes of the supervised classification groupings are compared directly against an unsupervised convolutional autoencoder (CAE) and clustering methodology \cite{calvet2020} to confirm and update the boundaries between classes.
+In contrast, this research classifies vortex wake structures from vorticity flow fields.
+Using images as the input data allows for connections linking wake features such as the size and strength of vortices with the underlying foil kinematics.
+Due to the unsteady interactions between vortices that affect the wake trajectory behind each foil configuration, the LSTM network aims to provide information on how each wake image is linked throughout time, improving the classification outcomes.
+The results of the supervised classification groupings are compared directly against an unsupervised convolutional autoencoder (CAE) and clustering methodology \cite{calvet2020} to confirm and update the boundaries between classes.
 Finally, the physics of the wake structure in each of the classified groups are explained and correlated with energy harvesting efficiency and foil kinematics.

 Section \ref{s:CFD} gives an overview of the foil kinematics and simulation methods followed by the initial groupings for the classification model in Section \ref{s:vortexstrength}.
 An overview of the classification network architecture and results are presented in Section \ref{s:classification}, and Section \ref{s:clustering} describes the groupings, and updates obtained from an unsupervised clustering of the input images with conclusions presented in Section \ref{s:conclusion}.